CETONI-Software/cetoni_elements_doc/CETONI_Elements_Manual_EN/scriptingsystem_part1_EN/scriptingsystem_part1_EN.rst

 the value of the global script variable :code:`$DebugMode` to :code:`true` or :code:`false`.
 I.e. you can then execute code or output additional debug messages depending on this variable in the script.
-For example, you can use the :ref:`Log Message <log_message_function>` function to log messages that are only output when debug mode is active.
+For example, you can use the :ref:`Log Message` function to log messages that are only output when debug mode is active.

 Insert Breakpoints
 ~~~~~~~~~~~~~~~~~~~~~~~~~~